wiedehoeft/wiedehoeft.github.io/_posts/2018-02-12-AcceptanceTestsWithGradleAndFit.md

 [...]
 ```

-We also have many NPE, because Fit expects a method for our test description in column 2.
-Fit delivers the code like `press` and `enter`, but we have
-to deliver the code, how Fit has to behave in this scenario.
+There are also many NPE, because the specified methods from column two are still not implemented.
 Add following to the class:
 ```
 private int movieNumber;
   private String movieTitle;